Standing Against Hate and Standing for Unity

 Speak Up

-Reach out to your local and state representatives.
-Request a meeting to discuss the challenges facing the Jewish community, share concerns, and express appreciation for their work.
+Reach out to your local and state representatives to request a meeting where you can share the challenges facing the Jewish community, express appreciation for their work, and urge them to speak up, vote NO, and focus on issues that truly matter to Vermonters.

 Organize Teams